-Reef Catchments, in collaboration with Catchment Solutions and local cane farmer Shane Cowley have created a ‘Treatment Train’ of wetlands to treat poor water quality runoff from adjacent sugar cane farms reaching the Great Barrier Reef (GBR) in the Bakers Creek Catchment, Mackay in central QLD.
+Reef Catchments, in collaboration with Catchment Solutions, and local cane farmer Shane Cowley created a ‘Treatment Train’ of wetlands to treat poor water quality runoff from adjacent sugar cane farms reaching the Great Barrier Reef (GBR) in the Bakers Creek Catchment, Mackay in central QLD.
 Funding was provided through the Australian Government Reef Programme for system repair.

 Aerial drone footage showing the Treatment Train.

 This was achieved by constructing four water quality treatment chambers – sediment basin, deep water macrophyte zone, detention irrigation re-use chamber and rehabilitating the existing wetland (last chamber).
 Endemic native vegetation was planted around the wetland, including macrophytes in the deep marsh zone.
 A rock-ramp fish ladder was also constructed to improve aquatic connectivity between the downstream estuary and the constructed wetland, which provides important habitat for economically important fish species such as barramundi.

 The wetland was designed to capture and treat the first flush flow event (30-40 mm) of the wet season (Oct-Dec), prior to discharging into an existing wetland before eventually flowing into Bakers Creek Estuary and the GBR.

 The landholder (cane farmer) is able to re-use the water from the third chamber to irrigate his sugar cane crop.
 Prior to the construction of the upstream treatment chambers, water high in nutrients,herbicides and pesticides flowed straight into the wetland causing fish kills.This water was then pumped right down for irrigation re-use onto adjacent sugar cane.
 Now, this wetland is managed for biodiversity, with the water treated in upstream chambers and no pumping down of the biodiversity wetland.